apiato/documentation/docs/components/optional-components/service-providers.md

 A container `Main Service Provider` will be automatically registered by Apiato so manual registration isn't necessary.
 In turn,
-Main Service Providers will register all service providers listed in their `serviceProviders` property.
+Main Service Providers will register all service providers listed in their `$serviceProviders` property.

 #### Additional Service Providers